The price of peace

 Children of Wrecks

-• Speaker Morna will attend Anvil at TBCpm to discuss the situation with Siakha and the Wreckers
+- Speaker Morna will attend Anvil at TBC pm to discuss the situation with Siakha and the Wreckers

-Speaker Morna is pleased to be accept an inviation from the Ambassador to come to Anvil to discuss recent events with their Imperial counterpart.
+Speaker Morna is pleased to accept an invitation from the Ambassador to come to Anvil to discuss recent events with their Imperial counterpart.
 They caution that the Salt Lords are not interested in peace at this time, but they are concerned about the uprising of the followers of Siakha, the High Priestess Shivaarn, and her Children of Wrecks.
 According to the ambassador, the magician-priests at the Temple of Tempest Jade have broken from the Grendel and claimed the entire Bay of Catazar for themselves and the terrible eternal they revere as a goddess.

-For reasons that are not entirely clear, this betrayal seems to concern the Grendel in a way that the treachery of the former Salt Lords Kalliact and Ehsan does not.
+For reasons that are not entirely clear, this betrayal seems to concern the Grendel in a way that the treachery of the former Salt Lords Kaliact and Ehsan does not.
 Treachery is an ever-present risk in Grendel politics, and no Salt Lord ever really trusts the others.
 Perhaps because they expect it, they don't view it with any personal acrimony when it happens.
 Shivaarn's betrayal seems to be a different matter somehow, and it has the Grendel concerned enough that Morna is coming to Anvil to discuss the possibility of cooperation to defeat the self-styled High Priestess and her Children of Wrecks.

 The original suggestion presented by the Grendel was for a short period of ceasefire to allow both nations to destroy this new threat.
 However, recent developments have made that more difficult than originally planned.
 With the passage to Free Landing now impassable to armies, it is not clear in the short term how the Empire can defeat the Wreckers, even without the Grendel to worry about.
 Speaker Morna plans to discuss the whole situation with their counterpart and see what agreements can be reached.
 At the very least, a formal agreement to share intelligence about their common enemy, could benefit both sides.